 Students will learn to identify and describe the factors that influence the spatial distribution of coffee growing, processing, transportation, and consumption, and of the environmental and social consequences of these activities.
+These factors include geology, climate (which is changing rapidly in coffeelands), biography, international monetary and trade regimes, and the persistent importance of colonial-era patterns of resource extraction and wealth accumulation.

-The course provides many opportunities to develop reading, writing, speaking, research, and computer-related skills.
+The course provides many opportunities to develop reading, writing, speaking, research, and computerrelated skills.
 Finally, because most of this course will be held in Central America, students will have an opportunity to develop skills in cross-cultural learning and communication.